mautic/mautic-documentation/pages/05.Campaigns/01.Creating Campaigns/docs.en.md

 ## Executing Campaign Actions

-Executing starting actions for contacts newly added to the campaign, scheduled actions, and the actions on the "non-action" decision paths, must be triggered by the system.
-To do so, create a [cron job][cron-jobs] that executes the following command at the desired interval:
+Actions and decisions in a Campaign must be triggered by a [cron job][cron-jobs] which executes the following command at the desired interval:

 ```
 php /path/to/mautic/bin/console mautic:campaigns:trigger --env=prod